Author: Ameen Marashi, MD

 The rationale to use gas as a tamponade is to insulate liquids from the macular hole to initiate the macular hole healing process, and the bigger the hole is, the longer duration of the tamponade needed .

-The down head position should be maintained for 10-14 days or longer for larger holes , but the mean duration for hole closure is three days ; however, in cases of patients can’t maintain a head position or the need for air travel, a silicone oil used as a tamponade.
+The down head position should be maintained for 10-14 days or longer for larger holes , but the mean duration for hole closure is three days ; however, in cases of patients need for air travel, a silicone oil used as a tamponade.

 All sclerotomies are closed with 8.0 vicryl suture, especially when silicone oil used as tamponade and subconjunctival steroids and antibiotic injection administered.